InfTkm/ethereum-lab1/README.md

 4) Examine the directory structure:

 * **contracts** holds solidity source code
-  * Migrations.sol (if present) is a deployment contract that would be placed here for complex deployments.
+  * Migrations.sol is a deployment contract that we do not normally change.
 * **migrations** holds javascript code for efficient redeployments
-  * Files here are numbered to specify the order of deployments
+  * Files here are numbered to specify the order of deployments.
   * For example, 1_initial_migrations.js would run first.
 2_deploy_migrartions.js would run second and so on.
-  * The first migration would normally deploy the Migrations.sol contract (if present).
+  * The first migration would normally deploy the Migrations.sol contract.
 * **test**
   * This directory is for writing tests in Javascript.
 It typically uses the mocha framework and Chai Assertions library.